asb2m10/glasgow/README.md

 - Added chord functionality
 - Added extnote, extnote, exttm, extrhythm to extract values from original clip contents
 - String note value are now based on the Live numbering for the octave (from C-2 to B9)
+- Added 2 textedit for code and the other for clip content extraction
+- Undo is now based on the last content of the clip and not the code

 todo
 ----